rit-vip-echoes/.github/profile/webGLBuild.md

    <img width="1531" height="997" alt="image" src="https://github.com/user-attachments/assets/13173774-60c3-4b6a-a346-826ff8ed2a65" />

 ## Common Issues
-WebGL can have tons of problems building successfully.
+WebGL can have tons of problems building/running successfully.
+If a problem comes up and is not listed, add it below.

 | Problem | Solutions |
 |---------|-----------|